Behnaz-m/RNBRW/README.md

 1- first execute an array of jobs (#m times) for walkhole.py: sbatch --array=1-m myjob.sh
-2- then collect the jobs using array_wrangle.py and store the final weights
+2- then collect the jobs using array_wrangle.py and store the final weights: sbatch Array_wrangle.sh